Naught0/naught0.github.io/data/posts/jamese-dev.md

 ## Optimizing Images

 When `output` is `"export"`, Next will not optimize images automatically.
 I have a number of images in the repo that vary in size, quality, and format.
-I need to resize and compress these into `.webp`s because that's what our lord and savior Lighthouse™️  demands of us.
+I need to resize and compress these into `.webp`s because that's what our lord and savior Lighthouse™️  demands.

-I initially thought to use ImageMagick for optimization, but I discovered [sharp](https://sharp.pixelplumbing.com/) which promised to be faster with a pleasant API.
+I initially thought to use ImageMagick for this task, but I discovered [sharp](https://sharp.pixelplumbing.com/) which promised to be faster with a pleasant API.

 ### Using sharp